Mahmud-Kandawala/Python-Kivy-Calculator-App/README.md

 - Python App development
 - Using Python to create Mobile Apps and/or EXE files
 - How to use Kivy and kivymd
+- Using Python to create Android + iOS Mobile Apps
 - Beautiful design in kivy.
 - Labels, layouts, images etc.
 ```

 ## Pictures